JONSASSE/432-2018/slides/class23/README.md

 1. Chapter 21 of the [Course Notes](https://thomaselove.github.io/432-notes/) is now available.
 It describes some of the fundamental ideas in dealing with time-to-event (survival) data, including survival functions, hazard functions, censoring and Kaplan-Meier estimates, and it demonstrates R code to complete some of these explorations.

+2. Chapter 22 of the [Course Notes](https://thomaselove.github.io/432-notes/) is also available.
+It describes the main ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.
+We will discuss this material starting in Class 24, and (I expect) continuing into Class 25.

 ## Discussion of the Minute Paper after Class 22

 Thank you for completing the Minute Paper.
 I really appreciate the feedback.